Welcome!

 CSS-only is still very powerful

-It seems to me that these days, at times of React (and similar frameworks), CSS receives less attention.
+It seems that these days, at times of React (and similar frameworks), CSS receives less attention.
 However, I remember a not-so-distant past, perhaps, five years ago, when using CSS for simple UI elements was the desired approach.
 True, it has its limitations.
 But I don’t think we can discard CSS completely and rely on JavaScript driving even the most trivial elements of UI.
 By applying (or at least trying to apply) the CSS-first approach, we can achieve some great results without necessarily relying on JavaScript....

 March 1, 2024 · 1 min